cstaelen/oakhz-diy-pizero-speaker/README.md

-    ├── Web Equalizer (Optional) ← Depends on CamillaDSP from base ├── Sound Feedback (Optional) ← Depends on PulseAudio from base ├── Rotary Encoder (Optional) ← Depends on PulseAudio from base └── WiFi AP Fallback (Optional) ← Independent, works with all components
+    ├── Web Equalizer (Optional) ← Depends on CamillaDSP from base ├── Sound Feedback (Optional) ← Depends on PulseAudio from base ├── Rotary Encoder (Optional) ← Depends on PulseAudio from base └── WiFi AP (Optional) ← Independent, works with all components
 ```

 **Installation order:**
 1. Always install Base System first
 2. Add optional components in any order
-3. WiFi AP Fallback is completely independent
+3. WiFi AP is completely independent

 ---